ArcadeData/arcadedb-docs/src/main/asciidoc/sql/SQL-Match.md

 ** Expanding Attributes **

 You can run this statement as a sub-query inside of another statement.
-Doing this allows you to obtain details and aggregate data from the inner <<`SELECT`,SQL-Query>> query.
+Doing this allows you to obtain details and aggregate data from the inner <<SQL-Query,`SELECT`>> query.

 ```
 ArcadeDB> SELECT person.name AS name, person.surname AS surname,